-- Services that are not listed in the Dual Stack table (SNMP, TR-069, etc...) don't support IPv6 and only work if ipv4/enabled is set to "1". - In IPv6 mode, the device creates the link-local address, using the EUI-64 (Extended Unique Identifier) method.
+- Dual stack mode is supported only when all the services are in IPv4 or IPv6 modes. - Services that are not listed in the Dual Stack table (TR-069, etc...) don't support IPv6 and only work if ipv4/enabled is set to "1". - In IPv6 mode, the device creates the link-local address, using the EUI-64 (Extended Unique Identifier) method.